- Type: Vocational Courses | Journalism & Media | Courses for Adults | Higher Education

 About the course

 This one-year course, regarded by many editors as the gold standard in training, helps to open doors into the industry.
-The course is intensive and the pressure tomeet deadlines is real.
+The course is intensive and the pressure to meet deadlines is real.
 You need to be committed but there will be plenty of fun on the way.
 You will meet lots of like-minded people who could be good contacts in thefuture.
-The course comprises:news reporting, public affairs, press law and shorthand with options to study sport, TV and radio broadcasting, sub-editing or the business of magazines.
-It is examination and portfolio based to help prepare you for the pressures of a newsroom, where you will be asked to draw on knowledge of press law and public affairs a ta moment’s notice and be able to produce concise and accurate stories to meet deadlines.
+The course comprises: news reporting, public affairs, and press law with options to study TV and radio broadcasting, including TV news, radio news and broadcast regulations.
+It is examination and portfolio based to help prepare you for the pressures of a newsroom, where you will be asked to draw on knowledge of press law and public affairs and be able to produce concise and accurate stories to meet deadlines.

 Applicants sit a written entrance examination in English, general knowledge and news writing (the NCTJ Stage 1 test).
 Successful applicants will be made firm offers or conditional offers in anticipation of their having obtained the required educational qualifications before the start of the programme and preferably, work experience.
 You may be eligible for a bursary from the Journalism Diversity Fund.
 The Fund helps people from ethnically and socially diverse backgrounds who lack the financial means to support themselves on an NCTJ-accredited course.